-- Through the fall of man Satan brought sin and suffering to earth - But Satan and evil do not reign over God; God reigns over them - God is not the cause of sin and evil; but He sets boundaries for, and even directs, these things to fulfil His will - Examples: Joseph, Jesus, Babylon, etc. - He can use things which belong to a fallen planet, e.g. storms, shipwrecks, imprisonment, etc. for His purpose

-- > Even the rise of the kingdom of the Antichrist is not only predicted by God but foreordained by Him, 'For God has put it into their hearts to fulfill His purpose, to be of one mind, and to give their kingdom to the beast, until the words of God are fulfilled' (Rev.17:17) - Like nations of old this world will reach its climax of evil before God's judgment - Jesus has defeated sin, sickness and suffering and on His return will eliminate it for time and eternity - In the meantime we count His patience with an evil world as an opportunity for their salvation
+- ✓ Through the fall of man Satan brought sin and suffering to earth. - ✓ But Satan and evil do not reign over God; God reigns over them. - ✓ God is not the cause of sin and evil; but He sets boundaries for, and even directs, these things to fulfil His will. - ✓ Examples: Joseph, Jesus, Babylon, etc. - ✓ He can use things which belong to a fallen planet, e.g. storms, shipwrecks, imprisonment, etc. for His purpose. - ✓ Even the rise of the kingdom of the Antichrist is not only predicted by God but foreordained by Him, 'For God has put it into their hearts to fulfill His purpose, to be of one mind, and to give their kingdom to the beast, until the words of God are fulfilled' (Rev.17:17).
+Like nations of old this world must reach its climax of evil before God will judge it. - ✓ Jesus has already defeated sin, sickness and suffering and on His return will completely eliminate it for time and eternity. - ✓ In the meantime, we count His longsuffering with an evil world as an opportunity for salvation.

-If God is not in control then:
+If God is not in control, then the following questions must be answered:

-- Is Satan?
-If so he is more powerful than God - Are we?
+- ✓ Is Satan?
+If so, then he is more powerful than God - ✓ Are we?
 Then why don't we see healing every time we pray?
-Why don't we always receive the things we pray for? - Why is there no accountability for the failure of multitudes of promises that we can have what we ask for? - It is almost blasphemy to teach that we are ultimately sovereign over God.
-It is an attempt to un-God God. - The original sin in heaven and in Eden was to be like God.
-'You don't need God; you can be God' is 'the lie' the Bible speaks about.
-Satan is the Father of the lie
+Why don't we always receive the things we pray for? - ✓ Why is there no accountability for the failure of multitudes of promises that we can have what we ask for? - ✓ It is almost blasphemy to teach that we are ultimately sovereign over God.
+It is an attempt to un-God God.
+The original sin in heaven and in Eden was to be like God. - √ 'You don't need God; you can be God' is the lie the Bible speaks about.
+Satan is the Father of the lie - ✓ We were made in the image of God and in the new birth we are partakers of the divine nature, but we do not possess divine attributes.
+We need to distinguish between God's communicable and incommunicable attributes.
+One of His incommunicable attributes is His sovereignty.

-- Our comfort and security is in the fact that God is in control.
-Our disappointments are sometimes His appointments - > True faith requires us to submit to God's purposes, even when we don't understand them "For My thoughts are not your thoughts, nor are your ways My ways," says the LORD.
-"For as the heavens are higher than the earth, so are My ways higher than your ways, and My thoughts than your thoughts" (Isa.55:8-9) - 'Oh, the depth of the riches both of the wisdom and knowledge of God!
+- ✓ Our comfort and security is in the fact that God is in control.
+Our disappointments are sometimes His appointments. - ✓ True faith requires us to submit to God's purposes, even when we don't understand them "For My thoughts are not your thoughts, nor are your ways My ways," says the LORD.
+"For as the heavens are higher than the earth, so are My ways higher than your ways, and My thoughts than your thoughts."
+(Isa.55:8-9).
+'Oh, the depth of the riches both of the wisdom and knowledge of God!
 How unsearchable are His judgments and His ways past finding out!'
-(Rom.11:33)
+(Rom.11:33).

-4) Was Jesus, prior to the cross, speaking to Jews and what He said only after the cross was for Christians?
+Q 4) Was Jesus, prior to the cross, speaking to Jews and what He said only after the cross was for Christians?